steemblog/blog/README.md

 You can find my blog from [https://steemblog.github.io/@robertyan](https://steemblog.github.io/@robertyan) as an example.

+### How to Sync Your Blogs

+To use the blog service, we simply add your steem account name to the STEEM_ACCOUNTS variable of this project's Travis CI job, then the synchronization will be done daily automatically.

+You may contact [@robertyan](https://busy.org/@robertyan) if you need help to setup the service in steemblog.

 ### Commands

 The commands / tasks in this project is manged with `invoke` package.